naseematrash/OOP-assignment1/README.md

 ## Tests
-All the tests were made with the help of JUnit 5.
+All the tests were made with JUnit 5.

 ### UndoableStringBuilderTest
-In this class, we tested all the UndoableStringBuilder functionality.
+here, we tested all the UndoableStringBuilder methods
+	,	1.reverse()
+		2.append(String str)
+		3.undo()
+		4.insert(int offset, String str)
+		5.delete(int start, int end)
+		6.replace(int start, int end, String str)

 ### ConcreteMemberTest
-In this class, we'd tested the functionality of the update method of the ConcreteMember class.
+here, we'd tested concretemember:
+	the addme method
+	and the unregisterme method
+	and update method.

 ### GroupAdminTest
-This class tests the GroupAdmin class abilities and how it can handle different situations including passing an already registered member, checking exceptions with the UndoableStringBuilder, etc.
+here we tested GroupAdmin class abilities and how it can handle different situations including passing an already registered member, checking exceptions with the UndoableStringBuilder, etc.